Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 1. Two-Level Schema Architecture

 The page uses both an ItemList schema and individual Recipe schemas.
-The ItemList provides the high-level structure:
+The ItemList provides the high-level structure that Google uses for carousel eligibility:

 2. Complete Recipe Properties for Each Item